EtienneDevictor/Team-1/Specifications.md

 ## Triggers
 The user clicks on the “Quiz” button.
 The user is brought to the quiz page and the quiz begins.
 ## Primary Sequence
-User clicks on the quiz button
+1. User clicks on the quiz button
-User inputs an answer to the first question
+2. User inputs an answer to the first question
-User is ready to move onto the next question
+3. User is ready to move onto the next question
-User can press the “next” button to move onto the next question User continues step 3 and 4 until there are no more questions User presses the “submit” button
+4. User can press the “next” button to move onto the next question
+5. User continues step 3 and 4 until there are no more questions
+6. User presses the “submit” button
-The quiz is submitted and is automatically graded Program displays a grade and an option for the user to review their answers The user can go forward through the questions by pressing the “next” button The user’s answers are displayed and the correct answers are displayed, if they got the question wrong
+7. The quiz is submitted and is automatically graded
+8. Program displays a grade and an option for the user to review their answers
+9. The user can go forward through the questions by pressing the “next” button
+10. The user’s answers are displayed and the correct answers are displayed, if they got the question wrong
 ## Primary Postconditions
 * user completes the quiz

 ## Alternate Sequences
 * Step 5 alt. seq.
-User wants to go back to a previous question
+1. User wants to go back to a previous question
-User can press the “previous” button to move back to the previous question *Step 9 alt.
+2. User can press the “previous” button to move back to the previous question *Step 9 alt.
 Seq.
-User can go backward through the questions by pressing the “previous” button *Step 2 alt.
+1. User can go backward through the questions by pressing the “previous” button *Step 2 alt.
 Seq.
-User can exit the quiz at anytime
+1. User can exit the quiz at anytime
-### Alternate Trigger

 ### Alternate Postconditions
 *if user exits the quiz, the user does not need to complete the quiz